-Cash includes cash in hand, deposits held at call with banks, other short term highly liquid investments with original maturities of three months or less, and bank overdrafts.
+Cash includes cash in hand, deposits held at call with banks, other short term highly liquid investments with original maturities of three months or less.
 Bank overdrafts are shown within borrowings in current financial liabilities in the balance sheet.

 2.9 Share capital